TeamHG-Memex/agnostic/docs/workflow.rst

 Overview
 --------

-Agnostic doesn't impose any particular workflow — that's one of its selling points!
+Agnostic doesn't impose any particular workflow—that's one of its selling points!
 This document describes a hypothetical workflow for the purpose of illustration.
 By stepping through this workflow, we may gain a better insight into how to use Agnostic within any workflow of our choosing.

-In this hypothetical scenario, we are going to be developing a customer schema.
+In this hypothetical scenario, we are going to be developing a customer database.
 Along the way, we will use Agnostic's testing tools to make sure that our migrations work the way we expect them to.
 We will also handle a merge from a coworker's source code.

 .. note::